Define stateful configurations for firewall policies

 - The TCP header is examined for correctness (e.g. sequence numbers, flag combinations, etc.).

-The Firewall Stateful Configurations page lets you define multiple stateful inspection configurations which you can then include in your Policies.
-From the toolbar or shortcut menu you can:
+Use the Firewall Stateful Configurations page to define multiple stateful inspection configurations which you can then include in your policies.

 Firewall Stateful Configuration Properties